BENNI-GITHUB/project-03-Benni-Auto/README.md

 ## All Others
 + [Heroku](https://www.heroku.com/) used to deploy live site
-+ [Postgresql](https://www.postgresql.org/) used to host database information.
++ [Postgresql](https://www.postgresql.org/) used to host database information locally.
++ [Elephantsql](https://www.elephantsql.com/) used to host database information for Heroku.
 + [GitHub](https://github.com/) used to host repository.
 + [GitPod](https://www.gitpod.io/) used to develop project and organise version
 + [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) used to design logo and edit the website images.
 + [Balsamiq](https://balsamiq.com/) used to create wireframes.
 + [CloudConvert](https://cloudconvert.com/) to convert all images to .webp format.
 + [Responsinator](https://www.responsinator.com/) used to check site was responsive on different screen sizes.
-+ [Am I Responsive](http://ami.responsivedesign.is/) used to generate README intro image.
++ [Am I Responsive](https://ui.dev/amiresponsive?url=https://benniauto-b1eb6496d00c.herokuapp.com/) used to generate README intro image.
 + [favicon.io](https://favicon.io/) used to create a site favicon.

 ---
 ---
 # Testing
 Due to the size of the testing section, I have created a separate document for it.
-You can find it [here](https://github.com/AmyOShea/MS3-Cocktail-Hour/blob/master/TESTING.md).
+You can find it [here](https://github.com/BENNI-GITHUB/project-03-Benni-Auto/blob/main/TESTING.md).

 ---
 ---